TheMastro-11/Tezos-Contracts/CrowdFunding/SmartPy/README.md

 ## Test Scenario
 The SP [scenario](https://smartpy.io/docs/scenarios/testing/) allows us to test the entry points and classes we have created before actual publication on the chain.

-## Notes
-In the SmartPy version, it is not possible to use *states* as they are intended in Archetype, so they are not present and therefore it is not possible to check the invocation of entry points.